waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Strategy
 - **Primary Objective:** My main goal is to get the Hive Badge from the Azalea Town Gym.
-- **Current Plan:** I am in Union Cave, exploring to find the path to Azalea Town.
+- **Current Plan:** I am on Route 32, heading to Union Cave to find the path to Azalea Town.

 ### Reminders & Best Practices
 - **Tool Failures:** I must be persistent in debugging my tools.
 I will not abandon a tool just because it fails; instead, I will perform a thorough, systematic, and incremental logical review.
 This is my highest priority.